karolinalbinsson/project-music-releases/README.md

 # Music Releases

 This weeks project was to get started with react components by building a page containing recent music releases.
 The data was provided to us in a file, containing a download of an API-response from Spotify.
+This project was a collab with Ylva Nilsson.

 ## The problem